finos/rune-dsl/documentation/documentation.rst

 A function specification has five components to model the function requirements:

-* **name** prefixed with the ``spec`` qualifier and followed by a definition of the function being specified.
+* a name prefixed with the ``spec`` qualifier and followed by a definition of the function being specified.
 The Rosetta convention for the name is to use one upper CamelCase word.
 * ``inputs`` and ``output``, each specified with type and cardinality in the same way as attributes for a class and each with an associated definition
 * ``pre-condition`` and ``post-condition``, each specified as Rosetta expressions meant to return a ``boolean`` type based on the ``inputs`` and ``output`` model components and each with an associated definition.
 The ``output`` model components can only be used as part of the ``post-condition``.